jasonftl/ignore_lens/README.md

 - `/` - Directory anchoring
 - `#` - Comments

+## Troubleshooting

+If match counts aren't showing, settings are missing, or the extension behaves unexpectedly, try uninstalling and reinstalling.
+VS Code can sometimes get into a state where an updated extension doesn't fully load.
+A clean reinstall usually fixes it.

 ## Limitations

 **Rule order context is not tracked.** Negation patterns (e.g., `!important.log`) are evaluated independently rather than in the context of preceding rules.
 This means a negation that "unignores" a file which was never ignored by an earlier pattern won't be flagged as redundant.